madbomb122/BlackViperScript/README.md

 **Q:** Can I run the script repeatedly? <br />
 **A:** Yes, with same or different settings.

+**Q:** I've run the script and it did *BLAH*, can I undo it? <br />
+**A:** Yes, run the script again and select again. <br />

 **Q:** Can I use the script or modify it for my / my company's needs? <br />
 **A:** Sure.
 Just don't forget to include copyright notice as per the license requirements, and leave any Copyright in script too.

-**Q:** I've run the script and it did *BLAH*, can I undo it? <br />
-**A:** Yes, run the script again and select again. <br />

 **Q:** The script messed up my computer. <br />
 **A:** The script is as is, any problems you have/had is your own problem.

-**Q:** Are you going to add support for other editions of Windows 10 other than pro or home? <br />
+**Q:** Are you going to add support for other editions of Windows 10 other than Pro or Home? <br />
 **A:** Sorry, I only support the windows 10 configuration listed on Black Viper's website. <br />

 **Q:** Are you going to add support for builds before the "Creator's Update"? <br />